Teddy55Codes/Blog/Posts/24.05/the-state-of-cross-platform-dotnet-and-how-mono-is-still-relevant.md

 ### MAUI On Android
 MAUIs support for Android builds on top of [Xamarin.Forms](https://github.com/xamarin/Xamarin.Forms).
 Support for Xamarin.Forms has ended on May 1, 2024, but it lives on in its successors.
 Android support in MAUI, AvaloniaUI and the UNO Platform is based on Xamarin.Forms.
-Although in need to admit that it was a bit off a fuck you move from microsoft to stop supporting Xamarin.Farms already.
-MAUI is in my opinion not yet stable enough to replace it.
+Although i need to admit that it was a bit off a "fuck you" move from microsoft to stop supporting Xamarin.Farms while MAUI is, at least in my opinion not yet stable enough to replace it.

 Since MAUI's Android support is based on Xamarin.Forms, which is a Mono project, Mono is used for Android.